alanktwong/hybris_junit/README.md

 A convenience Ruby script to run junit tests

-### Running unit tests with a Ruby CLI tool
+### Running unit tests with a Ruby CLI sript

-Alternatively a Ruby CLI tool which wraps the above has been written and checked in to make a lot of this easier.
-To use it:
+This is a Ruby CLI script to make running unit tests for Hybris projects easier.
+To set it up for yourself:
 * Go to the hybris/bin/platform directory
-* Soft link to: `junit.rb@ -> ../../../tools/junit-cli/junit.rb`
+* Create a soft link such that: `hybris/bin/platform/junit.rb@ -> path/to/hybris_junit/junit.rb`
-* Copy the YML configurations to hybris/bin/platform, so that you can modify as you need.
-E.g. `cp ../../../tools/junit-cli/junit_cfg.yml.template junit_cfg.yml`
+* Copy the YML configurations so that you can modify as you need.
+E.g. `cp path/to/hybris_junit/junit_cfg.yml hybris/bin/platform/junit_cfg.yml`
 * To use the tool, `hybris/bin/platform/junit.rb --help`

 ```
 Usage: junit [options]
 Hybris JUNIT CLI Runner v1.0.0